invap/rt-monitor-example-app/README.md

 │   ├── init_time_bound               # │
 │   └── spec_gr.toml                  # Specification of the SSP
-├── patched app/                      # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-loggable implementation
+├── patched app/                      # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-logging implementation
 │   ├── functions.h
 │   └── main.c
-├── patched app self loggable/        # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-loggable implementation │   ├── functions.h                   # of the data source.
+├── patched app self-logging/         # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-logging implementation │   ├── functions.h                   # of the data source.
 │   └── main.c
 ├── README_images/                    # Images for the read me file